 Nichols’ sense of color and composition was developed over the course of many years as a commercial artist.
 She earned her BS in Journalism, Advertising at the University of Colorado, Boulder.
 In 2000, she set her focus to painting, at first training at the Art Students League in NYC and going on to earn her MFA in painting at Western Connecticut State University.

 She is represented in the permanent collections of the Vatican Observatory Museum, University of Connecticut Health Center, Yale Medical Center, and former FBI Director James Comey.
 She is an adjunct professor of art at the University of New Haven and conducts international painting workshops.
 Her next workshop will be in Italy, July 2020, click here to find out more.

 “Painting is an act of abstraction, and one could go further and say that all of life is an abstraction.
 That it is ambiguous.
 We are always trying to find order out of chaos, form out of the formless.
 Attempting to label and categorize — so that we can have a hold on what we consider ‘reality’.
-So that we can recognize a tree for example, and can communicate to one another that this tree exists.
-When one stops to really look at the tree however it loses all form and becomes an abstraction of shapes and color.
+So that we can recognize a tree for example and can communicate to one another that this tree exists.
+When one stops to really look at the tree however it ceases to be a tree and becomes an abstraction of shapes and color.

 Please visit her Facebook Fine Art page for updates.